timothymcmackin/timothymcmack.in/_drafts/2023-06-13-finding-topics.md

 If there's no major need in the doc software you've got experience with, how about integrating one tool with another?

-- Guide for installing and using a specific plugin
+- Guide for installing and using a specific plugin into software you're familiar with
 - Guide to applying a certain template onto a doc platform
 - Guide to using a testing platform on docs
 - Guide to customizing the docs that come out of the doc-generation tools